RSGallery2/RSGallery2_Project/Documentation/Upload/upload.md

 Does upload the zip file to the server, unzip the images and jumps to properties "uploaded images view".
 There the images are displayed and the properties can be assigned.

-See section "Properties uploaded Files" view below ???
-Link
+See section "Properties uploaded Files" view below ToDo: Link

 (4) Upload Zip file (legacy)

 This button leads to the old "legacy" version of zip file upload.
 When the new function has enough experience and no user complains then this function will be removed.

 ## Upload from folder (server)